 1. More than its Coast

 It’s fair to say that Bulgaria’s coast is the most popular part of the country with tourists.
 But this pains me, as there are just as many fascinating spots throughout the rest of the country.
 Sure, the country’s coast on the Black Sea is home to plenty of nice sand beaches and historic port towns.
 However, inland you can find plenty of other remarkable destinations as well.
 From the historic former royal capital of Veliko Tarnovo, to the immensely cool city of Plovdiv, tourists have their pick of fascinating cities to explore.
 There are also the smaller locales hidden away within the country’s dynamic countryside, like the Monastery of Dryanovo or the unique Sand Pyramids of Melnik.
 Bulgaria really is quite a diverse country and I encourage visitors to try to experience that.
+For more inspiration on Bulgaria’s destinations, take a look at these photos.

 2. Entry and Visa